kriskwiatkowski/draft-connolly-cfrg-hybrid-sig-considerations/draft-connolly-cfrg-hybrid-sig-considerations.md

 used to allow for prehashing and streaming.
 Alternatively, working groups can design protocols in such a fashion that any message that has to be signed is small enough to be transmitted over the network or be held in the memory of a HSM.
-If HashSLH-DSA is used, identifier of the hash function used for the prehash MUST be part of the public key.
+If HashSLH-DSA is used, the identifier of the hash function used for the prehash MUST be part of the public key.
 It is RECOMMENDED to use the same hash function for the prehash as is used for the rest of SLH-DSA, but the hash function MUST have collision resistance on par with the security level.
 (TODO maybe add a